KENILSHAHH/wormholedefi/README.md

 # Liquid Plug

-Simplifying Cross-Chain Payments with Single-Token Preference
+Simplifying Cross-Chain Bridging with LiquidClub Plugin.

+Just Plug and play with our npm package and unify liquidity across chains.

 ## Overview